Harford Community College: Sports

 Harford ran an extremely successful field hockey program for women from 1975 to 2000.
-The program won the national championship in 1995, Harford's only national championship.
+The program won the national championship in 1995, Harford's first national championship.
 NJCAA field hockey was discontinued in 1997.
 Harford started playing National Collegiate Athletic Association (NCAA) Division II and Division III schools, even some Division I Junior Varsity teams to try to keep the field hockey program alive.
 In 2000, after 3 years of strain, the program was forced to shut down.